MicrosoftDocs/sql-docs/docs/advanced-analytics/administration/resource-governor.md

 Learn how to use [Resource Governor](../../relational-databases/resource-governor/resource-governor.md) to manage CPU, physical IO, and memory resources allocation for Python and R workloads in SQL Server Machine Learning Services.

 Machine learning algorithms in Python and R are typically compute intensive.
 Depending on your workload priorities, you might need to increase or decrease the resources available for Machine Learning Services.

+For more general information, see [Resource Governor](../../relational-databases/resource-governor/resource-governor.md).

 > [!NOTE]
 > Resource Governor is an Enterprise Edition feature.